omkarshewale98/dailycode/README.md

-Hard work is key of success PROGRAMMING
+Hard work is key of success